 - Ability to work independently and in a team environment effectively

-- Understanding of common network protocols (e.g. TCP/IP, HTTP, DNS)
+- Understanding of common network protocols (e.g. TCP/IP, HTTP, DNS) and troubleshooting steps

 - Willingness and availability to have a flexible, on-call schedule for the duration of employment